 It is worth noting, in this regard, the difficulties of register and genre that plague (or generate) the book.
 The longstanding supposition about Pseudodoxia is this: that Browne is not interested in any really vulgar errors.
-He is no Keith Thomas, scouring the countryside for residual superstitious thinking (see Phillips 2015, Thomas).
+He is no Keith Thomas, scouring the countryside for residual superstitious thinking (see Phillips 2017, Thomas).
 Errors matter only when they can be learnedly sourced.
 That a Norwich yokel believes that hares are transsexual is of less importance than Plutarch and Philostratus believing so; occasionally perhaps he may go as late as Cardan asserting hermaphroditical principles in the mares who drew Nero’s chariot, but he has in this account, again, little interest in what a 17th-century vet believed about such possibilities (3.17).
 Such a characterization of Browne, true in part, also comes up against his interest in scientific writing, by which he updates and corrects Pseudodoxia across its new editions, six of them between 1646 and 1672.
 In part, it may be that any humanist like any physician in the era takes authority seriously and likes to quote copiously.
-Browne mentions explicitly a number of figures who write on medical “popular errors,” such as Laurent Joubert, Erreurs Populaires (1578), Scipione (Girolamo) Mercurio, De gli errori popolari d’Italia (1603), and James Primrose, De vulgi in Medicina Erroribus (1638) and while he is a little disappointed with what he finds in these, and their ragbag genre, he evidently enjoys the form and is content to attribute his highly learned errors to the “vulgar”—we might note also a number of works that cover related ground: including Gaspard Bachot, Erreurs populaires (1626), Étienne de Clave, Paradoxes […] contre l’opinion vulgaire (1635), and Jean d’Espagne’s Les Erreurs populaires (1639) (See Leonard and Parker; Mori 357–61).
+Browne mentions explicitly a number of figures who write on medical “popular errors,” such as Laurent Joubert, Erreurs Populaires (1578), Scipione (Girolamo) Mercurio, De gli errori popolari d’Italia (1603), and James Primrose, De vulgi in Medicina Erroribus (1638) and while he is a little disappointed with what he finds in these, and their ragbag genre, he evidently enjoys the form and is content to attribute his highly learned errors to the “vulgar”—we might note also a number of works that cover related ground, including Gaspard Bachot, Erreurs populaires (1626), Étienne de Clave, Paradoxes […] contre l’opinion vulgaire (1635), and Jean d’Espagne, Les Erreurs populaires (1639) (See Leonard and Parker; Mori 357–61).

 There is also something slightly absurd in not taking Browne at his word that this is a book of “vulgar” errors, for it is this oscillating quality that gives the book its texture, and which I want to explore in this essay, not to claim that the work is about “folk” beliefs and superstitions, but to argue that it is about what, for Browne, is the vulgar politics at the edges of his errors.
 Browne is certainly learned and Latinate, bookish and scholarly, but his encyclopaedia has a range of resonances and connections, and it is this idea of the social register of error that I want to pursue.
 He is aware and his readers are aware, I take it, of the connotative politics that accrue around his errors, their political (with a small p) subjects.
 This matters, not least because of the deep-set associative logic of error—the movement from the pedantic to the political—being akin to the associative logic of sin that beset Adam—sin that spills over and error that is leaky and infectious in all directions.